wiscer-org/pageLive/ADAPTERS_ABOUT.md

 # PageLive: Adapter Features

-This document lists the current features and responsibilities for each adapter type in PageLive: `GeneralAdapter`, `PageTypeAdapter`, and `PageAdapter`.
+This document describes the current features and responsibilities for each adapter type in PageLive.
+In the context of PageLive, an `adapter` is a content script module that is loaded for web pages matching specific URL patterns defined in the extension's `manifest.json`.
+Adapters allow PageLive to customize and extend accessibility features for different sites and page types.

 ---

 ## GeneralAdapter

-The `GeneralAdapter` applies to all pages and provides global features:
+The `GeneralAdapter` is a content script that applies to all pages (matches all URLs) and provides global features:

 - Sets up ARIA live regions for announcements.
 - Monitors the DOM for content changes using MutationObserver.